-The lakes’s water is fresh and just what’s needed under the glare of the Italian sun to ease off the drowsiness of a long day on the road.
+The lakes’s water is fresh and just what’s needed to cool off under the Italian sun.
 Camping is available for an overnight stay and of course eateries abound in the area with Levico Terme, the local village, at a twenty minute walk from the water’s edge.

 Helmet, jacket, trousers and boots are ready to wear.
 Your bike is clean, full of fuel, serviced and fitted with bulging panniers, navigation gizmos and action cam technology.
-All is in place with insurance, road side assistance and itinerary.You just needto fire up your beloved motorbike, lock your front door and ride off to that far away destination of your dreams.
-But hang on…wait a minute.
+Everything is sorted with insurance, road side assistance and itinerary.You just needto fire up your beloved motorbike, lock your front door and ride off to that far away destination of your dreams.
+But hang on, wait a minute.
 There are some less obvious accessories to take along thatshould not be overlooked.
-Consider the following to add to the SAFETY and long term ENJOYMENT of your road trip.
+Consider the following for your SAFETY and the long term ENJOYMENT of your road trip.

-As per a very recent research published on the Journal of Fundamental and Applied Sciences (March 2018), it has been proved that riding a motorcycle even moderate speeds (60km/h) whilst wearing an open face helmet, exposes the rider to wind noise above 90 dBA which, if repeated and prolonged in time, is more than enough to cause permanent hearing loss at any age.
+As per research published on the Journal of Fundamental and Applied Sciences (March 2018), it’s proved that riding a motorcycle at even moderate speeds (60km/h) with an open face helmet, exposes a rider to wind noise levels of over 90 dBA which, if repeated and prolonged in time, is more than enough to cause hearing loss at any age.
 It goes without saying that higher riding speeds induce greater wind noise and potentially greater damage to our hearing as well.

-Although there is some controversy over how sound levels should be measured beneath a helmet, motorcycle audiometry tests agree that helmet induced noise is a real threat to our hearing and one that should not be taken lightly.
-What to do?
-Are there helmet designs that care about wind induced noise?
-Should wind shields be made compulsory on all bikes to reduce the hiss of flowing air around our ears?
+Although there is some controversy over how sound levels can be accurately measured beneath a helmet, motorcycle audiometry tests agree that helmet induced noise is a real threat and one that should not be taken lightly.
+What to do to protect ourselves from this hazard?

-There are a variety of designs available as far as ear plugs go however, the safest and possibly the most comfortable option are custom plugs, individually moulded to fit extremities of our ear canals.
-Many companies specialise in this sort of product and although a set of custom plugs like these can cost around £100 (GBP) they are generally durable products that can be worn comfortably for hours.
-I guess they’re cheaper than a quality hearing ade as well.
+There are a variety of designs available but possibly the safest and most comfortable option is a set of personal custom moulded ear plugs Taylor made to each of our ear canals.
+Many companies specialise in this sort of product and although a set of custom plugs can cost around £100 (GBP) they are generally durable products that last years and can be worn comfortably for hours.
+I guess they’re cheaper than hearing aids for sure.

-The face, neck and nasal bridge in particular are parts of our bodies that are exposed to the sun most of all while we’re on the road and protecting these areas is essential for our well being.
+The face, neck and nasal bridge in particular are parts of our bodies that are exposed to the sun the most while we’re on the road and protecting these areas is essential for our well being.

-A few drops of high factor sun block on nose, cheeks, forehead and at the back of neck should be part of a biker’s daily routine before climbing onto his/her machine and hitting the road.
-It goes a long way in avoiding unsightly and painful sun burn, peeling skin and chronic blemishes (especially after the age of 40).
+A few drops of high factor sun block on nose, cheeks, forehead and at the back of the neck should be part of a biker’s daily routine before climbing onto his/her machine and hitting the road.
+It goes a long way in avoiding unsightly and painful sun burn, peeling skin and chronic blemishes.

 As remarkable as it might seem, not everyone wears motorcycle gloves whilst riding a bike.
-Some find them cumbersome, others claim that gloves are too easy to lose or are that they simply cannot be bothered with them.
+Some find them cumbersome, others claim that gloves are too easily lost or are that they simply cannot be bothered with them.

-There are plenty of reasons to justify the use of gloves on a bike.
-Falls, for example, are unpredictable and scraping unprotected hands on any length hard tar in the event of a spill is always a sorry expeerience.
-Gloves allow a firmer grip on the handlebars especially when riding off road and they also help lessen the numbing effect of engine vibration when travelling at motorway speeds.
+There are plenty of reasons why you should use of gloves on a bike.
+Falls, for example, are unpredictable and scraping unprotected hands on any length of hard tar is always a sorry experience.
+Gloves permit a better grip on the handlebars especially when riding off road and they also help lessen the numbing effect of engine vibration when travelling at motorway speeds.

-I would argue however, that most of all gloves are essential to protect our hands from the elements and the sun, once again, most of all.
+I would argue however, that gloves are essential most of the time just to protect our hands from the elements and the sun, once again, most of all.

-Always pack a pair of spare gloves (even the cheapest ones) in your panniers and don’t get caught riding without for any appreciable length of time, ever!
+I always pack a pair of spare gloves (the cheapest ones are fine) in my panniers and will not get caught riding without wearing gloves for any appreciable length of time.

-Visors on helmets do a great job in protecting a biker’s face from the elements, the dust, and even colliding insects.
-Occasionally though, especially when it’s warm, we all like to keep visors open to enjoy some cool air.
-Our eyes however, need constant protection and a good pair of quality sun glasses is advisable.
+Visors on helmets do a great job in protecting a biker’s face from sun, rain, dust and colliding insects.
+Occasionally though, especially when it’s warm, we all like to keep visors open to enjoy some cooler air.
+Our eyes, need constant protection and a good pair of quality sun glasses is advisable.
 But sun glasses can be excessively expensive and some designs frankly aren’t suited for motorcycle travel at all.
-A cheaper option to costly eye wear is safety specs, readily available in most hardware stores in any town, all over the world.
+A cheaper option to costly eye wear is making use of safety specs, readily available in most hardware stores in any town, anywhere in the world.

-Safety specs come in a variety of shades, from tinted, to mirror, to clear.
+Safety specs come in a variety of shades, from tinted to clear.
 What’s more, they’re tough, easily replaceable and usually come with adjustable temples which makes them ideal for use under a motorcycle helmet.

 A tinted or mirrored pair of safety specs are just fine for riding in the sun and clear ones are great for protecting eyes when riding after dark or on a cloudy day.
 I personally wouldn’t travel anywhere without them any more and often have more than a pair as back up.

-Neck warmers are a versatile piece of kit that can serve different purposes.
-They can keep our necks warm in the cold and protect the back of our necks and faces from the sting of piecing sun during hot days.
-Equally, neck scarfs might help filter some of the dust and fumes from from the road.
-They also can be used as bandanas and a bright colour neck scarf increases a biker’s visibility on the road.
+Neck warmers are a versatile piece of kit that can serve different purposes well.
+Most of all they provide an extra layer of warmth at the top of our jackets and protect our faces and the back of our necks from the sting of the sun during hot days.
+Equally, neck scarfs help filter the dust and fumes from the road traffic air we breath.
+They can also be used as bandanas and a bright colour increases a biker’s visibility on the road for sure.

 Travellingstranger, Copyright 2018, all rights reserved.

-I discovered on my route across Asia that as a solo traveller on a motorbike I was in many ways as much of a curiosity to the people I met on my path as they were to me, often even more so.
-Also, riding an “exotic” machine with weathered riding gear just added to my alien carisma and helped boost my standing pretty much to celebrity status.
-There were countless times by the side of the road in which I was approached by locals with smiles, hand shakes, words of appreciation and eager offers of hospitality.
+I discovered, on my route across Asia, that as a solo traveller on a motorbike I was in many ways as much of a curiosity to the people I met on my path as they were to me, often even more so.
+Riding an “exotic” machine with weathered riding gear also added to my alien charisma and helped boost my standing with many locals pretty much to celebrity level.
+There were countless times by the side of the road in which I was approached by people with smiles, hand shakes, words of appreciation and eager offers of hospitality.
 I was treated like someone in a position of eminence, of ranking, a star, or at least it felt as though I were.

-The attention however, caught me off guard.
+The attention caught me off guard.
 It was flattering initially and I felt encouraged to engage with my new found friends and pals.
 People seemed authentically welcoming, kind and concerned.
 I was a guest in their country and a flag bearer for the world I had come from.
-But, it soon became apparent that dealing with the interest and attention from the locals was a repetitive routine that gradually turned into a chore.
-I was often surrounded to the point that I had no space to manoeuvre my machine, people would start to touch bike and equipment and I was asked the same questions time and time again, five, six, ten times a day.
-It became hard to bare, a bit of an annoyance and in the long run I found it less stressful to avoid any unsolicited attention as much as possible in pretty much the same way I think real celebrities do too.
+However, it soon became apparent that dealing with the keen interest from the locals was a repetitive routine that gradually turned into a chore.
+I was often surrounded to the point that I had no space to manoeuvre my machine, people would start to touch and fondle with my bike and equipment and I was asked the same questions time and time again, five, six, ten times a day.
+It became hard to bare, a bit of an annoyance and in the long run I found it less stressful to avoid any unsolicited attention as much as possible in pretty much the same way I think real celebrities do.

 As I idled at a traffic light in Grozny (the capital) admiring the gleaming new town centre I noticed a little commotion reflected in my rear view mirrors.
 A group of lads hurried to my side from the cars behind.

 In Iran things really took off.
 I was regularly honked at on the roads by truck drivers and given the thumbs up sign of approval.
-I noticed smartphones pointed at me from passegers inside cars, either filming or taking a sneaky pic with waving hands and at many road side stops I was regularly approached by curious passers by.
+I noticed smartphones pointed at me from inside cars, either filming or taking a sneaky pic of me and at many road side stops I was regularly approached by curious passers by.

 I stopped at a beach side eatery one afternoon, on the Caspian coast.
 As I pulled up I caught the attention of some youths lounging near by.
-While I sat at a table and sipping at a hot drink the youngsters gathered around me and one by one politely asked questions.
+While I sat at a table sipping at a hot drink the youngsters gathered close and one by one politely asked their questions.
 What was the reason for my trip?
-What I had seen so far?
+What had I seen so far?
 What did I think of Iran?
 There were some particularly telling ones as well:

 In Pakistan it continued.
-An overnight stop in the village of Dalbandin on my way to Quetta, attracted a few locals to the guest house I was staying at.
-I was a foreigner and an opportunity for students to practice their English.
+An overnight stop in the village of Dalbandin on my way to Quetta (Baluchistan), attracted a few locals to the guest house I was staying at.
+I was a foreigner and an opportunity for for them to practice some English.
 So, converse we did.

 “Sir, are you married?
 Sir,why not?
 Do you have a job, sir?
 You have children, sir?
 Sir, will you be travelling to India after Pakistan?
 Please sir a selfie, yes?”